ciciyu/SSG/ParallelSocialStreamGen/Master/readme.txt

 ## Parameters:

-*	parameterPath: the path of parameter file "properties.txt", which records a set of parameters.
+*	path: the path of parameter file "properties.txt", which records a set of parameters.
 *       port: The port number of the master.

 ## Parameters in "properties.txt":